 Business Segments - The Company's business results are categorized into the following two segments: Investment Banking and Investment Management.
 Investment Banking includes providing advice to clients on significant mergers, acquisitions, divestitures and other strategic corporate transactions, as well as services related to securities underwriting, private placement services and commissions for agency-based equity trading services and equity research.
 Investment Management includes advising third-party investors in Institutional Asset Management and Wealth Management and interests in private equity funds which are not managed by the Company.
+In April 2020, the Company entered into an agreement for the leaders of its business in Mexico to purchase ECB, the Company's Mexico based broker-dealer focused principally on providing Investment Management services.
+This sale will be completed following regulatory approval.
+In addition, in October 2020, the Company announced the decision to transition its advisory presence in Mexico to a strategic alliance relationship with a newly-formed independent strategic advisory firm founded by certain former employees.
+See Note 5 for further information.

-The Company's segment information for the three months ended March 31, 2020 and 2019 is prepared using the following methodology:
+The Company's segment information for the three and nine months ended September 30, 2020 and 2019 is prepared using the following methodology: